vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1968–69 Menschenopfer in Kauśāmbī? in: IIJ 11 (1968/69), 175–189.

 1969 Die altindische Stadt.
 Eine vergleichende Untersuchung.
-WiesbadeṇAbh. d.
+WiesbadeṇAbḥd.
 Ak. d.
-Wiss. u. d.
-Lit. in Mainz, Geistes u.
+Wisṣu. d.
+Liṭin Mainz, Geistes u.
 Sozialwiss.
 Kl.

 Schmidt, Hanns-Peter

-1968 The Origin of Ahim. sā. in: M´elanges d’Indianisme `a la m´emoire de Louis Renou.
-Paris. pp. 625–655.
+1968 The Origin of Ahiṁsā. in: M´elanges d’Indianisme `a la m´emoire de Louis Renou.
+Pariṣpp.
+625–655.

-1997 Ahi ˙msā and Rebirth. in: M. Witzel (ed.), Inside the Texts – Beyond the Texts: New Approaches to the Study of the Veda.
+1997 Ahi ˙msā and Rebirtḥin: ṀWitzel (ed.), Inside the Texts – Beyond the Texts: New Approaches to the Study of the Veda.
 Cambridge (Mass.). pp. 207–234.
 Schmithausen, Lambert

-1999 Aspects of the Buddhist Attitude towards War. in: Houben, Jan E.M & Karel R. van Kooij (eds.), Violence Denied.
+1999 Aspects of the Buddhist Attitude towards War̥in: Houben, Jan E.M & Karel R. van Kooij (eds.), Violence Denied.
 Violence, Non-Violence and the

 Rationalization of Violence in South Asian Cultural History.
 Leideṇpp.